askmurphy/Lora-pH-temperature-sensor/README.md

 * [T-Beam v1.1](https://www.aliexpress.com/premium/Ttgo-T%25252dBeam-V1.1.html)

 # Assembly-tips
-- remove the T-Beam lIPO-holder, the pH-sensor drains the 18650 too fast, so we don't use the LIPO18650 accu.
+- Desolder the T-Beam lIPO-holder, we don't use it.
+  Reason: the pH-sensor drains the 18650 battery too fast.